- Penn State

 Luckily, anyone can contribute to that magic – all you technically need is a parking pass (or a friend with one) and a smile.
 But if you really want to nail tailgating in Happy Valley, read on for the inside scoop on where and how to pre-game like a pro.
 To get the most out of your tailgating experience request our visitor's guide or sign-up for our e-newsletter.

 State College swells with 107,000+ on game day, and while it’s just fine to have happies in your hotel room or rental house before heading to the game, there are a few main places Penn Staters will be throwing down tailgates and putting up tents.

 Overnight RV Lot (ORV): Insiders say layout changes made before the 2017 season decreased the number of spaces in this lot from 900 to 450.
-ORV is a premium piece of real estate on home game weekends these days, and every space is sold out for the 2017 season.
+ORV is a premium piece of real estate on home game weekends these days.

 Shuttle buses ($5 round-trip Friday; $10 round-trip Saturday) will take fans back and forth to downtown State College on Friday nights and to Beaver Stadium on game day, beginning three hours before kickoff.